MiguelSombrero/sql-query-builder/docs/design.md

 # Design document

 Starting point of the using program is static factory class `QueryFactory` found in package `/factory`.
-You start creating

 SQL statements is created using [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern): every class is responsible for adding its contribution to the SQL string and then passing it to the next class.
 Therefore there is a lot of classes with minimun functionality.